developersCradle/java-web-dev-soap-rest-api/Section 02/README.md

 <img src="imdb.PNG" alt="alt text" width="500"/>

-- Old days used to just browse into webpage and look for infomation
+- Old days used to just browse into webpage and look for information

 - Later FedEx released web tracking feature with ID, at the time this was super cool!